Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/model_build/README.rst

 likely that these creeks contribute significantly to the groundwater budget.
 Recorders were put into Grandview and Lagoon Creek during the winter of 2017, so we have a daily data flow record for the period 2017-08-21 to 2021-02-09.
 This period is insufficient for even the optimisation period, let alone the scenario period.
 In addition there are another 19 hillside creeks that have not been gauged.
-We choose to estimate the hillside inflows based on the long term record of nearby Lindis River.
-The Lindis River is a much larger that drains the mountains to the east of Lake Hawea.
+We chose to estimate the hillside inflows based on the long term record of nearby Lindis River.
+The Lindis River is a much larger river that drains the mountains to the east of Lake Hawea.
 While the Lindis River catchment is much larger than the hillside inflows, it drains areas with similar geography and climate and has a historical high frequency gauging record at Lindis Peak starting in 1976-09-23.
-To estimate the hillside inflows used the following methodology:
+To estimate the hillside inflows we used the following methodology:

 #.
-We estimated the catchment area (CA) for each of the Hillside catchments that flow into the model domain
+We estimated the catchment area (CA) for each of the hillside catchments that flow into the model domain
    using `pysheds <http://mattbartos.com/pysheds/>`_
 #.
 We manually estimated the Lindis River Catchment above the Lindis Peak recorder (by drawing a shapefile).
    Note we did not use pysheds here as the lower gradient topography in the Lindis River created complications